ceruulean/cv/content/_index.md

-# I've gotten better at it
+# What's in

+an entry level portfolio

 {{< periodic >}}